Timber framing

 explain how, but both words can give a quite accurate definition : the

-timber framer does only the structure, the frame of a building, using
+timber framer does only the structure, the frame of a building, using mainly wood, probably bits of metal.
+One small but major detail is the use of the pegged

 draw-bore : tenon